-What not?
 How do you make healthy habits stick?

 Beyond being aware of this inertia.
 You have to know how to build inertia for the habits you want.
 This is done one small, minuscule decision at a time.
 It doesn’t happen all at once.

 It happens slowly.
 Day by day, week by week. as you stay consistent with putting in some amount of effort towards this goal.
 You accept challenges as you’re ready for them.
 Then after a few years, a week off won’t be the death knell for your fitness goals.
 You’ll bounce right back into your routine, because it won’t feel like washing dishes i.e., a chore.